tripleee/recover-buffers/README.md

 say `emacs -f recover-buffers &` instead.

-The interface is quite similar to `recover-session`, the code just does more what the information from the session file you select.
+The interface is quite similar to `recover-session`, the code just does more with the information from the session file you select.

 The file `50recover-buffers.el` contains a simple autoload stanza which you can copy to, or load from, your `init.el` file.

 History
 -------